Critical Analysis of a Jewish Leader: Gideon the Judge

 By accomplishing his mission at

-and the inhabitants of Ofrah, as they deserved to be
+night, Gideon feared to treat the Baal and Asherah, and the inhabitants of Ofrah, as they deserved to be treated -- with open

-treated -- with open contempt.
-Gideon did not trust in G-d s Promise of
+contempt.
+Gideon did not trust in G-d s Promise of Protection to its

-wishes to argue that we are forbidden to place ourselves in a dangerous
+that we are forbidden to place ourselves in a dangerous situation if it is

-situation if it is unnecessary, and that Gideon simply attempted to reduce the
+unnecessary, and that Gideon simply attempted to reduce the danger that inhered

-then an important lesson may be learned here.
-It is true, as a general
+lesson may be learned here.
+It is true, as a general rule, that we are

-rule, that we are commanded to avoid dangerous situations at all costs and to
+commanded to avoid dangerous situations at all costs and to never to place

 Before this drama has finished,